 Upon asking the clerk at the counter what was playing, the store owner responded by saying he had also never heard anything like U2 before.
 The mystery grew deeper as we were presented with an album cover of just line-drawn faces.
 It was perfect!
 Even the names of the band members were mysterious.
 A guitar player named the Edge?
 The enigmatic quality of the guitarist’s name further shrouded the cloak of secrecy that enhanced the album’s cover art.
 Rock and Roll in the seventies was about mystery and desire.
 No internet, no MTV, and for many people no cable TV.

 The year 1980 was pre Bruce “57 channels and nothing on,” time.
 In 1980, we still had only about twenty television channels.
 It wasn’t Robert De Niro holding that antenna until you get a clear picture anymore, but cable TV was still in the early stages.
 What all of this meant was, you never really knew what the bands looked like that you heard on the radio.
 Of course there were magazines and newspapers, but unless you were reading Rolling Stone, or Cream, you just did not see many pictures of the rock legends in the making.

 In 1980, we had no idea of the legendary band that U2 would become.
 We could not have imagined that the group world follow up the Boy album with the great record October.
-We did not foresee the masterpiece The Joshua Tree released later in the decade.
-Who know that line drawing of Bono on the back of he album cover would represent a man who would contribute to social issues and charitable causes for the rest of his life.
+We did not foresee the masterpiece The Joshua Tree being released later in the decade.
+Who knew that the line drawing of Bono on the back of the album cover would represent a man who would contribute to social issues and charitable causes for the rest of his life.
 We could not have gotten all of that from that one song, or could we?